 Even as it is consistently upheld as an ideal framework for ethical and legal interactions, consent is anything but straightforward.
 Is consent articulated by what one says and does or is it understood via what one thinks and feels?
 Or is it some combination of both?
 If consent must be freely given to be valid, how can those giving and receiving consent be sure that it is indeed freely given?
 And how do we interpret discrepancies and contradictions regarding consent both personally and publicly?

-The edited compilation, Consent Puzzles: Exploring the Ambiguities of Sexual Consent in Narratives, Media, and Laws explores narrative representations and discursive debates since the onset of “consent culture” in the 2010s.
-Ultimately, this volume goes beyond “no means no” and “yes means yes” as it delves into the numerous ambiguities of consent to argue the need for a more nuanced understanding moving forward.
+Ultimately, Consent Puzzles: Exploring the Ambiguities of Sexual Consent in Film, Television, Media, and the Law goes beyond “no means no” and “yes means yes” as it delves into the numerous ambiguities of consent to argue the need for a more nuanced understanding moving forward.